stefanofa/awesome/TOPICS.md

 ## google-stitch

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 ## landing-page

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 *   [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI SKILL that provide design intelligence for building professional UI/UX multiple platforms

 ## vibe-design

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

+## vibecoding

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

+*   [Leonxlnx/taste-skill](https://github.com/Leonxlnx/taste-skill) - Taste-Skill - gives your AI good taste. stops the AI from generating boring, generic slop

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI

 ## dependency-free